-The phase III clinical trial COMPETE is led as an international, prospective, randomized, controlled, open-label, multicenter phase III study to evaluate efficacy and safety of Targeted Radionuclide Therapy with n.c.a.
-177Lu-Edotreotide (Solucin[®]) compared to targeted molecular therapy with Everolimus in patients with inoperable, progressive, somatostatin receptor-positive (SSTR+) neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NET).
+The phase III clinical trial COMPETE is led as an international, prospective, randomized, controlled, open-label, multicenter phase III study to evaluate efficacy and safety of TRT with n.c.a.
+177Lu-Edotreotide (Solucin®) compared to targeted molecular therapy with Everolimus in patients with inoperable, progressive, somatostatin receptor-positive (SSTR+) neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NET).
 The trial, which is carried out in collaboration with the Clinical Research Organization ABX-CRO advanced pharmaceutical services Forschungsgesellschaft mbH, will be conducted worldwide in 11 countries and 35 sites.

-In total, 300 GEP-NET patients will be randomized 2:1 to receive either Targeted Radionuclide Therapy with Solucin[®] consisting of a maximum of four cycles (7.5 GBq 177Lu-Edotreotide each), administered as i.v. infusion at 3-monthly intervals for 9 months, or until diagnosis of progression (200 patients), or 10 mg Everolimus daily, administered orally as a tablet until diagnosis of progression (100 patients).
+In total, 300 GEP-NET patients will be randomized 2:1 to receive either TRT with Solucin® consisting of a maximum of four cycles (7.5 GBq 177Lu-Edotreotide each), administered as i.v. infusion at 3-monthly intervals for 9 months, or until diagnosis of progression (200 patients), or 10 mg Everolimus daily, administered orally as a tablet until diagnosis of progression (100 patients).
 Study duration per patient will be 24 months.

-Primary endpoint is progression-free survival (PFS).
+Primary endpoint is PFS.
 Diagnosis of progression and liver tumor burden will be established based on radiological information from morphological imaging (MRI and/or CT) according to RECIST 1.
 Secondary endpoints include overall survival (OS), parameters of morphological and functional tumor response, safety and health-related quality of life (HRQL).
 Furthermore, patient and tumor characteristics, as well as the uptake of n.c.a.
-177Lu-Edotreotide will be exploratively analyzed for traits predicting Targeted Radionuclide Therapy efficacy.
+177Lu-Edotreotide will be analyzed for criteria predicting the efficacy and safety of TRT.